Flatbook/analytics-react-native/packages/core/docs/interfaces/analytics.configuration.md

 *Defined in analytics.ts:26*

-Whether the analytics client should automatically make a screen call when a view controller is added to a view hierarchy.
-Because the iOS underlying implementation uses method swizzling, we recommend initializing the analytics client as early as possible.
+Whether the analytics client should automatically track application lifecycle events, such as "Application Installed", "Application Updated" and "Application Opened".

 Disabled by default.